wayneburlingame/_A_Portfolio_in_Jekyll/index.md

 ### Managing Site Pages
 You also do not have to go through the full steps of :
 - Bulleted

-1.Getting a domain.
+1.Getting a domain
-2.Web Hosting .
+2.Web Hosting
-3.Building a full-feature website like a Wordpress site.
+3.Building a full-feature website like a Wordpress site 4.Other complications
-4.Other complications.
-5.Security is decent because Github is actively taking care of the security.
+5.Security is decent because Github is actively taking care of the security

 ### Simple
 Simple, Easy, So let's do it the easy way.